-- (i) A casual employee is one engaged on an hourly basis otherwise than as a permanent part-time or full-time employee. - (ii) A casual employee shall be paid an hourly rate calculated on the basis of one thirty-eighth of the appropriate rate, prescribed by Clause 9, Salaries, plus the casual loading of 25 %.
-A casual employee will be paid a minimum payment of two hours for each start, and one thirty-eighth of the appropriate allowances prescribed by Clause 22, Uniform and Laundry Allowances. - (iii) With respect to a casual employee the provisions of Clause 40, Deputy Directors of Nursing, Assistant Directors of Nursing; Clause 7, Hours of Work and Free time of Directors of Nursing; Clause 24, Overtime; Clause 29, Annual Leave; Clause 15, Fares and Expenses; Clause 19, Mobility, Excess Fares and Travelling, Clause 53, Learning and Development Leave and sub-clause (vii) of Clause 37, Accommodation and Board, shall not apply. - Further, casual employees shall not be entitled to an additional day off or part thereof as prescribed by subclauses (iii) and (v) of Clause 4, Hours of Work and Free Time of Employees Other Than Directors of Nursing. - (iv) Casual employees shall not be entitled to Annual Leave. - (v) A casual employee who is required to and does work on a public holiday as defined in sub-clauses (iii) and (iv) of Clause 29, Annual Leave, shall be paid for the time actually worked at the rate of double time and one-half such payment being in lieu of weekend or shift allowances which would otherwise be payable had the day not been a public holiday; provided that a casual employee shall not be entitled to be paid in addition the casual loading prescribed in subclause (ii) of Part II in respect of such work. - (vi) Where a casual employee has been notified by an employer of a time to commence an engagement and that engagement is subsequently cancelled by the employer with less than two hours notice the casual employee must be paid a minimum payment of two hours calculated at the rate which would have applied had the cancellation not occurred. - (vii) A casual employee must not be required to work more than twelve consecutive hours unless the casual employee consents to do so.
+- A casual employee is one engaged on an hourly basis otherwise than as a permanent part-time or full-time employee. - (ii) A casual employee shall be paid an hourly rate calculated on the basis of one thirty-eighth of the appropriate rate, prescribed by Clause 9, Salaries, plus the casual loading of 23.83%, with a minimum payment of two hours for each start, and one thirty-eighth of the appropriate allowances prescribed by Clause 23,

+Uniform and Laundry Allowances.

+(iii) With respect to a casual employee the provisions of Clause 44, Deputy Directors of Nursing, Assistant Directors of Nursing; Clause, Hours of Work and Free time of Directors of Nursing; Clause 30, Annual Leave; Clause 17, Fares and Expenses; Clause 20, Mobility, Excess Fares and Travelling, Clause 59, Learning and Development Leave and sub-clause (vii) of Clause 41, Accommodation and Board, shall not apply.

+Further, casual employees shall not be entitled to an additional day off or part thereof as prescribed by subclauses (iii) and (v) of Clause 4, Hours of Work and Free Time of Employees Other Than Directors of Nursing.

+- (iv) Casual employees shall not be entitled to Annual Leave. - (v) A casual employee who is required to and does work on a public holiday as defined in subclauses (iii) and (v) of Clause 30, Annual Leave, shall be paid for the time actually worked at the rate of double time and one-half such payment being in lieu of weekend or shift allowances which would otherwise be payable had the day not been a public holiday; provided that a casual employee shall not be entitled to be paid in addition the casual loading prescribed in subclause (ii) of Part II in respect of such work. - (vi) Where a casual employee has been notified by an employer of a time to commence an engagement and that engagement is subsequently cancelled by the employer with less than two hours' notice the casual employee must be paid a minimum payment of two hours calculated at the rate which would have applied had the cancellation not occurred. - (vii) A casual employee must not be required to work more than twelve consecutive hours unless the casual employee consents to do so.